Orchsky/interview-prep/README.md

 What is AWS Trusted Adviser?
 AWS Trusted Advisor is an online tool that provides you real time guidance to help you provision your resources following AWS best practices.

+Question: How do you capture real-time apache logs analysis?
+Answer: Amazon Kinesis and Amazon Elasticsearch Service

+Step1: Setup ElasticSearch Cluster
+Step2: Setup firehose delivery Pipeline, this will continuously insert logs to ElasticSearch Cluster
+Step3: Send data to Firehose Delivery Stream
+Step4: Visualize the data using Kibana

+What is Amazon Kinesis

+Amazon Kinesis is the streaming service provided by AWS which makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.

+What is AWS ElasticSearch Service

+AWS ElasticSearch Service is a cost-effective managed service that makes it easy to deploy, manage, and scale open source Elasticsearch for log analytics, full-text search and more.